 INTRODUCTION

 Islamic finance can be seen as a child of the Islamic revival that emerged at the end of the 19th century in the Middle East, in particular Egypt.
 Prominent names were Jamal-al-Dìn al-Afghani (1839–1897), his pupil Muhammad Abdou (1849–1905), the mufti of Egypt, and Muhammad Rashid Rida (1865-1935), born in Lebanon but living in Egypt.
 This revival was fed by a deep-felt resentment towards the Western powers, which they felt had humiliated Islam, and as an answer Rashid Rida developed the ideal of a modern Islamic state ruled by Islamic religious law.
-Among those who continued this work were the founder of the Muslim Brotherhood in Egypt, Hassan al-Banna (1906-1949), another Egyptian Muslim Brother, Sayyid Qutb (1906-1966), and Maulana Sayyid Abu’l-A’la Maududi (1903-1979) in British India and after the 1947 Partition in Pakistan (El-Ashker and Wilson 2006 chapter 8).
+Among those who continued this work were the founder of the Muslim Brotherhood in Egypt, Hassan al-Banna (1906-1949), another Egyptian Muslim Brother, Sayyid Qutb (1906-1966), and Maulana Sayyid Abu’l-A’la Maududi (1903-1979) in British India and after the 1947 Partition in Pakistan.
 An important younger contributor was the Iraqi Shi’ite Muhammad Baqir al-Sadr (1935-1980).
-Maududi was perhaps the first to develop, from the early 1940s, a programme for an Islamic economy (Maududi 1999), and Qutb likewise set out, in 1949, what an Islamic society and an Islamic economy should look like, on what principles of ownership and on what ethical rules it should be based (Qutb 2000).
+Maududi was perhaps the first to develop, from the early 1940s, a programme for an Islamic economy and Qutb likewise set out, in 1949, what an Islamic society and an Islamic economy should look like, on what principles of ownership and on what ethical rules it should be based.

 With the oil bonanza of the early 1970s the time was ripe to put some of these ideas into practice and the first explicitly Islamic banks saw the light of day.
 The Islamic finance industry as it has developed has, however, come under fire from critics who argue that it may be sharia-compliant, obeying the letter of sharia, but that it is not really sharia-based, that it is at odds with the spirit of Islam.
-Critics in particular complain that Islamic finance in large part forsakes the ideals of profit sharing and profit-and-loss sharing and embraces debt-based fractional-reserve banking (El Diwany 2003; Jha 2013).
+Critics in particular complain that Islamic finance in large part forsakes the ideals of profit sharing and profit-and-loss sharing and embraces debt-based freractional-reserve banking.
 This sentiment is shared by others, who are not motivated by religious convictions but are opposed to fractional-reserve banking on the ground of its alleged dangers to economic stability and justice.
 The focus here is on Muslim groups active during the last quarter of a century or so, including those that seek an alternative to fractional-reserve banking because of technical, not religious, objections.
 What unites them is a yearning for a stable, fully metallic gold- or gold-and-silver currency.
-The ideas of these groups will be explained, starting with the Murabitun movement.
+First, the ideas of these groups will be explained, starting with the Murabitun movement.
 This is followed by a survey of other proponents of a gold dinar and, at least as regards some of them, also a silver dirham.
-That includes the Indonesian group IMN-World Islamic Standard, Islamic State, Hizb ut-Tahrir and the Minaret of Freedom Institute, plus a group that is more loosely interested in gold as a means to cement economic cooperation between Muslim-majority countries.
+That includes the Indonesian group IMN-World Islamic Standard, Islamic State (IS, ad-Dawlah al-Islāmiyah), Hizb ut-Tahrir (Liberation Party) and the Minaret of Freedom Institute, plus a group that is more loosely interested in gold as a means to cement economic cooperation between Muslim-majority countries.
 After this rundown of projects and proposals the objections of these groups to the conventional monetary system and the prevailing Islamic finance industry and next their objectives are explained.
 After an analysis of the various projects and plans from a strictly economic point of view the paper winds up with an assessment.

-THE MURABITUN
+THE MURABITUN MOVEMENT